 “May I use it?”

 A minute later, Benny was vacuuming the other end of the building working his way towards the center reception desk where Mrs. Parnell usually sat.
 Benny went to work with a repetitiveness of movement that was almost robotic in appearance.
-He was thinking about what small changes they could make in how they worked which would allow them to get the job done quicker.
+He was thinking about what small changes they could make in how they worked which would allow them to get the job done more quickly.

 Mrs. Parnell stood back and watched them work.
 It was amazing, but they were totally focused on what they were doing.
 She’d seen hard workers, but these two boys had taken head’s down working to a high art.
-It wasn’t that they were rushing around, but rather that they didn’t waste a single second.
+It wasn’t that they were rushing around, but they didn’t waste a single second.